-IHDSL executed an extensive ongoing customer education and outreach campaign to educate and inform customers of IHDSL's smart meter project status and TOU rollout schedule and impact.
-Beginning in April 2009, bill inserts were mailed out to all IHDSL's Residential and General Service less than 50 kW customers as notification of their pending smart meter installation.
-This notified the customers that their conventional meter would be removed and replaced with a smart meter within the next few months.
+Orillia executed an extensive ongoing customer education and outreach campaign to educate and inform customers of Orillia's smart meter project status and TOU rollout schedule and impact.
+Beginning in April 2009, bill inserts were mailed out to all Orillia's Residential and GS Less Than 50 kW customers as notification of their pending smart meter installation.
+The bill insert notified customers that their conventional meter would be removed and replaced with a smart meter within the next few months.
 The insert also informed the customer how the smart meter would be installed, instructed the customer that they would not have to show their hydro bill nor sign a contract, as well as letting them know that there would be no changes to their rates or how they would be billed at this time.

-Throughout the smart meter installation timeframe, on the day of the customer's actual smart meter installation, the customer received a plastic door hanger smart meter welcome package which included a letter from IHDSL notifying them that their meter was changed out that day and the Ministry of Energy booklet 'Getting Smart About Smart Meters Answer Book'.
+On the day of the customer's actual smart meter installation, the customer received a plastic door hanger smart meter welcome package which included a letter from Orillia notifying them that their meter was changed out that day and the Ministry of Energy booklet 'Getting Smart About Smart Meters Answer Book'.

-Throughout 2010-2011 all conservation outreach activities undertaken by IHDSL focused on energy usage awareness, energy conservation tips and energy programs/rebates to assist customers with the transition to TOU pricing.
+Throughout 2010 and 2011 all conservation outreach activities undertaken by Orillia focused on energy usage awareness and energy conservation tips to assist customers with the transition to TOU pricing.